 Ten years of the Paris Agreement: what have we achieved?

-Importantly, countries agreed to work together to limit global warming to well below 2°C, preferably to 1.5°C. Every national government must now establish a clear plan to reach net zero emissions with regularly updated targets to cut climate pollution. [link to Australian target page]
+Every national government must now establish a clear plan to reach net zero emissions with regularly updated targets to cut climate pollution.

-The past three years have been the hottest on record, climate disasters have slammed every continent this year.
-And climate pollution from coal, oil and gas continues to rise.
+The past three years have been the hottest on record, climate disasters have slammed every continent this year and climate pollution from coal, oil and gas continues to rise.

 Pollution from coal, oil and gas continues to rise, but much more slowly